distkeys/distkets.github.io/_posts/2015-03-03-virtual-memory-3.markdown

 <br><br>
 ## Page Faults and VM Data Structures

 Program is running along, and now it hits some address which MMU kicks out, and reason of kicking out is either the address is out of range of address space, or it hits the non-resident page.
 When running, we don't know which case we have hit here, and all we know is the virtual address that needs to be served.
-We need first to determine if the address is valid for the process.
+First, we need to determine, if the address is valid for the process.
 To validate that we walk through each *vm_map_entry* and validate if address falls between start and end addresses of *vm_map_entry* region.
 If the address doesn't fall in any address ranges, then we hit segment fault.

 Let's say the address falls into the second *vm_map_entry* which is for initialized data area in Figure AddressSpace, then the address belongs to some part of initialized data (in vnode).
 In order to go to vnode *vm_object* to get that page we need to know where in the initialized area(in vnode) is an exactly logical page that we want.